 Keeping clean and staying healthy

-- Here are some activities to help you learn and think about the importance of keeping clean and staying healthy.
+- Here are some activities to help you learn and think about how we can keep clean and stay healthy.

 - Regular handwashing is one of the most important things we can all do to prevent the spread of diseases - including COVID-19.

-- But, how do you wash your hands if you don’t have access to clean water and soap?
+- But, how do you wash your hands if you don’t have any clean water or soap?

 1. Think about what it means to be healthy